earok/scorpion-editor-demos/README.md

 The editor itself is not open source - but all of the included demos are.

+* 2P Demo is based on the kiwijam entry Liminalia https://radnom.itch.io/liminalia

 * Amigo the Fox is based on a game by Mike Wiering, and includes these assets:
 	- Music by JMD
 	- https://opengameart.org/content/beastlands